 The Super Skills’ “Steps to Success” are published each week in the campus newsletter that goes home to each family every Friday.
 In this way, families are able to practice and reinforce the same skills teachers are working on during the week.
 Teachers use a developmental approach and may encourage students who move at a faster pace to serve as role models or peer mentors to the other students.

 In addition to the Super Skills curriculum, the Village Glen Middle School includes featured elements of the “PEERS Program” by Dr. Elizabeth Laugeson and Dr. Fred Frankel.
 The PEERS Program is a school-based, teacher-facilitated social skills training model for teenagers with Autism Spectrum Disorder.

 Village Glen believes that a good education involves much more than just providing a strong academic program.
 Our students learn by doing, and at Village Glen students are given the opportunity to participate in various non-academic activities which support and enrich their classroom experiences.
-Some of these activities include field trips, overnight trips, athletics, the arts, Student Council, interest clubs, and community service.
+Some of these activities include field trips, choir, athletics, the arts, Student Council, Odyssey, First Robotics Competition, College Fridays, Participation in a community art show and community service.
 These activities, combined with the academic program of Village Glen, provide our students with the tools to develop into well-rounded young people who are ready for life beyond Village Glen School.